Crowds gather for Hong Kong Tiananmen vigil - Journal du Cameroun

 The proportion of those who believe Hong Kongers do not have a responsibility to do so has climbed steadily since 2014 to 31 percent this year.

-Although tens of thousands still turn up to the park, numbers have fallen and small alternative events are popping up around the city.
+Although major crowds still turn up to the park — organisers put the figure at 115,000 Monday, slightly up on last year — small alternative events are popping up around the city and numbers are lower than in the past.

-However, those who were there Monday said they still felt a duty to pay tribute to the demonstrators who had died when Chinese authorities sent in tanks to crush a peaceful seven-week sit-in to demand democratic reforms.
+However, those who attended said they still felt a duty to pay tribute to the demonstrators who had died when Chinese authorities sent in tanks to crush a peaceful seven-week sit-in to demand democratic reforms.

 Hundreds — by some estimates more than a thousand — were killed.

-“If it’s not discussed, and the younger generation does not know about it, the memory of June 4 will weaken after a while,” teacher Karen Hung, 38, told AFP at the vigil.
+Office worker Vincent Chow, 25, said he felt the Hong Kong government no longer listened to citizens’ voices and wanted to make sure his was heard.

+“Young people now might feel too removed from the democracy movement and fight for freedom, so I hope to keep this spirit alive,” he told AFP.

-Retiree Sammy Au, 71, said he did not feel the vigil was about democratising China but was a tribute to the “selfless” acts of the students who died.
+Retiree Sammy Au, 71, added he did not feel the vigil was about democratising China but was a tribute to the “selfless” acts of the students who died.

 “If I were the last person remaining, I would still come out,” he told AFP.